iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

         int some_node_count(device)

         double r(node);
-            r:standard_name = "_r_axis";
+            r:standard_name = "_radial_distance";

         double z(node);
-            z:standard_name = "_z_axis";
+            z:standard_name = "_vertical_distance";

 ### poloidal_polygon

 **Use case:**

-This geometry type is used to describe an axisymmetric volume.
-Since each cross-section in the r,z-plane is the same for this geometry, it is sufficient to describe it by a polygon in the r,z-plane.
+This geometry type describes an axisymmetric volume.
+Since each cross-section in the plane "_radial_distance and _vertical_distance" is the same for this geometry, it is sufficient to describe it by a polygon in this plane.

 **Extra requirements:**

 The required attributes of this type are exactly the same as with the geometric type 'polygon'.
-The only difference is that the attribute `node_coordinates` SHOULD not contain a variable whose attribute `standard_name` has value '_azimuth'.
+The only difference is that the attribute `node_coordinates` should not contain a variable whose attribute `standard_name` has value '_azimuth'.

 ## Geometries containing Multiple parts